Poole Harbour: Protest held after pipeline leak

 Poole Harbour is the largest natural harbour in Europe and about 5,000 acres of it is designated a Site of Special Scientific Interest (SSSI).

-The RSPB reported "oiled birds" had been spotted around the area on Monday.

-The charity said it was too early to fully assess the damage to wildlife but was "very concerned" about the effect on migrating birds.

-The harbour's saltmarshes and mudflats are a feeding and breeding ground for seabirds including spoonbills, avocets and black-tailed godwits.
+The harbour's saltmarshes and mudflats are a feeding and breeding ground for seabirds, including spoonbills, avocets and black-tailed godwits.

 It was the first such site to specifically include subtidal areas to protect the feeding areas of internationally-important term areas, and was increased in size in 2019.